SiliconLabs/bluetooth_applications/bluetooth_door_lock_rfid/README.md

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-**NOTE:**
+**NOTE**:

-- Make sure that the [SDK extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is already installed and this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+- Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

 - SDK Extension must be enabled for the project to install the required components.

 ### Create a project based on an example project ###

 1. From the Launcher Home, add your hardware to MyProducts, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with the filter "rfid".
+Find the example project filtering by "rfid".

 2. Click the **Create** button on the **Bluetooth - Door Lock RFID (ID-12LA)** example.
 Example project creation dialog pops up -> click Create and Finish and Project should be generated.
 ![setup](image/create_example.png)

-or you can start with an empty example project as the following:
+### Start with a "Bluetooth - SoC Empty" project ###

 1. Create a "Bluetooth - SoC  Empty" using Simplicity Studio v5.
 Use the default project settings.